essaalk/ESE519_lab-1-firefly-/README.md

 Part 3: FIREFLY simulator.

+In the Firefly simulator, we used a color sensor (APDS9960) to detect the brightness of the incoming light (Firefly video) and set a threshold at which the system switches the LED ON in RP2040.

 ![WhatsApp Video 2022-09-23 at 9 58 06 PM](https://user-images.githubusercontent.com/114237225/192064457-d82d21c1-523b-4e11-84b8-714990a89e42.gif)

 ![WhatsApp Video 2022-09-23 at 10 12 25 PM (1)](https://user-images.githubusercontent.com/114237225/192065415-8ed22538-eae1-4f04-92f2-651e9be6f5ec.gif)

 Part 4: Real time Visualizer.

+For the Keyboard visualizer, we have used the NotePad with the character 'O' indicating the brightness level of the object with changing light intensity.
+In the algorithm, previous brightness values are saved and compared with the current values in the next iteration of the loop.
+If the current brightness is greater than the previous brightness, 'O' is printed once, and if the current brightness is less than the previous brightness, the backspace is pressed once.

 ![WhatsApp Video 2022-09-23 at 9 49 45 PM](https://user-images.githubusercontent.com/114237225/192064765-8cf792cb-4069-47ce-b261-b3775a1d7724.gif)